org-metalib/api-wiser/api-wiser-maven-plugin/src/it/01-sync-multi-module-simple/README.md

 After running the `sync` goal, the project should have:

 1. Generated source code in the appropriate directories
-2. Properly configured Maven project properties and dependencies
+2. Properly configured Maven project properties and mavenDependencies

 ## How to Run